Obtaining Smoothly Navigable Approximation Sets in Bi-Objective Multi-Modal Optimization: Experiments

 \subsection{Test problems}

 Several test problems are employed.
 First of these is the MinDist problem \cite{mohillvallea} that was described in the introduction, where linear PSs are to be found.
 The other employed functions are frequently used in literature, namely OmniTest \cite{omni-optimizer}, Two on One \cite{twoonone}, and Sympart \{1,2,3\} \cite{sympart}.
-Lastly, several problems are taken from the Multi-modal Multi-objective test Function (MMF) benchmark suite \cite{mmf} in the form of MMF \{1,2,12,14,15\}.
+Lastly, several problems are

-A mix of PS and PF shapes have been chosen to determine the capabilities of the two new algorithms on different problem types.
+taken from the Multi-modal Multi-objective test Function (MMF) benchmark suite \cite{mmf} in the form of MMF \{1, 2, 12, 14, 15\}.
+A mix of PS and PF shapes have been chosen to determine the capabilities of MM-BezEA on different problem types.
 Table \ref{tab:problems} shows some of the important characteristics for each of the problems.
-For all problems with a configurable number of PSs, it is set to 2, likewise the problem dimension $\ell$ is fixed to 2.
+For all problems with a configurable number of PSs $n$, it is set to 2, likewise the problem dimension $\ell$ is fixed to 2.
 In order to determine the values of the performance indicators, the reference PSs will be made using 5000 points that adhere to the analytical formulas describing the PSs.
-In the case of Two on One, a very close approximation is used, as no analytical formula is available \cite{twoonone}.
+In the case of Two on One, a very close approximation is used \cite{twoonone}.